veeCan54/03-Route53DNSSECImplementation/README.md

 3. How to view the DS records in the parent TLD zone.

 **Mistakes?**
-1. I am not aware of any mistakes, however word of caution: disabling DNSSec in a production environment needs to be done after taking into consideration the TTL of the parent zone.
-Otherwise it could cause disruption of traffic to our site.
+1. I am not aware of any mistakes however, word of caution: **Disabling DNSSec in a production environment needs to be done after taking into consideration the TTL of the parent zone.
+Otherwise it could cause disruption of traffic to our site**.

 **TODO**
 CloudFront and DNS integration.